New Workplaces: Innovative Environments in Practice

 Faculty

-In our learning sprint on the topic of New Work, scientists and proven experts pass on their knowledge and practical experience first-hand.
+In our compact program New Workplaces, scientists and proven experts pass on their knowledge and practical experience first-hand.
 In addition to our lecturers, experts from organizations such as the Red Cross or from a renowned law firm will report on their practical experience.

 Ao.Univ.Prof.
 Dr. Alexander Redlein is head of the Real Estate and Facility Management (IFM) department at the TU Wien and academic director of the Professional MBA Modern Workplace & Facility Management.
 He is also international teaching staff of the ME310 Design Innovation course at Stanford University.
 Furthermore, he is President of REUG, Past President of IFMA Austria and was a member of the executive board of EuroFM.